dinesh-raja1/titanic_survival-prediction/README.md

 # titanic_survival-prediction
-To predict wheather the person survive or not
+To predict wheather the people survive or not